 The young man was scheduled to go the very next day to Central Methodist University located in Fayette, Missouri.
 He was to start his freshman year of college and had signed up to play football for the school.
 Now, however, he faces a rehabilitation period of at least six months after suffering serious injuries including a broken pelvis and hip.
 The future of his football career is unknown and it is also not known if he will be able to start classes this fall.

 This is just one example of how an accident caused by a drunk driver can change victims’ lives in the blink of an eye.
-People facing these situations may wish to speak to an attorney for help.
+People facing these situations may wish to speak to a Kansas City auto accident lawyer for help.